MathuxNY-73/leetcode/README.md

 ### Shortest Subarray with sum at least K
 The goal of this challenge is to code a function that finds the length of the shortest subarray which element sums up to at least a given K.
-I tried to solve this using the C++ language [Problem link](https://leetcode.com/problems/shortest-subarray-with-sum-at-least-k/)
+I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/shortest-subarray-with-sum-at-least-k/)
 As of September 6<sup>th</sup>, 2019:
 - [x] I wrote a smart BruteForce solution which in the worst case runs in O(n<sup>2<\sup>).
 - [x] Submit solution.
 Got Time Limit Exceeded Error, of course
-- [ ] Find a cleverer solution
+- [x] Find a cleverer solution
-- [ ] Problem solvedproblem using the C++ language [Problem link](https://leetcode.com/problems/shortest-subarray-with-sum-at-least-k/)
-As of September 6<sup>th</sup>, 2019:
-- [x] I wrote a smart BruteForce solution which in the worst case runs in O(n<sup>2<\sup>).
 - [x] Submit solution.
-Got Time Limit Exceeded Error, of course

-### Shortest Subarray with sum at least K
-The goal of this challenge is to code a function that finds the length of the shortest subarray which element sums up to at least a given K.
-I tried to solve this problem
-- [ ] Find a cleverer solution
+Got correct in 148 ms with 21.5 MB
-- [ ] Problem solved
+- [x] Problem solved